Rickard Rakell Game Preview: Penguins vs. Islanders

 Rakell Season Stats Insights

-- In 20 games this season, Rakell has averaged 15:59 on the ice, while putting up a plus-minus rating of -5.
+- In 22 games this season, Rakell has a plus-minus of -1, while averaging 16:14 on the ice per game.

-- Rakell has a goal in one of his 20 games playedthis year, but has yet to post a multi-goal effort.
+- Rakell has a goal in two of 22 games this season, but has to post a multi-goal effort.

-- Rakell has recorded a point in a game five times this year out of 20 games played, including multiple points on one occasion.
+- Rakell has recorded a point in a game seven times this season over 22 games played, with multiple points in two games.

-- Rakell has an assist in four of 20 games this year, with multiple assists in one of them.
+- Rakell has an assist in six of 22 games this year, with multiple assists in one of them.

-- Rakell has an implied probability of 51.2% to exceed his point total based on the odds.
+- Rakell's implied probability to go over his point total is 58.2% based on the odds.

-- Given his moneyline odds, Rakell has an implied probability of 35.7% of going over his assist prop bet.
+- There is a 42.6% chance of Rakell having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.